SvenWesterbeek/DeHNSSo/README.md

 ### Nonlinear mode ensemble, reference data, and ramping

-The spectral domain is truncated at 5 harmonics for this case (N=5, M=0) and the mean flow distortion.
-Only the fundamental mode, characterized by a spanwise wavelength of 7.5 mm, resulting in beta = 0.18 is introduced at the inflow as the solution to the local eigenvalue problem.
+The spectral domain is truncated at five harmonics for this case ($N=5$, $M=0$) and the mean flow distortion.
+Only the fundamental mode, characterized by a spanwise wavelength of $\lambda_z = 7.5$ mm or $\beta = 0.18$, is introduced at the inflow as the solution to the local eigenvalue problem.
 The inflow amplitude of $A = 3.5 \times 10^{-2}$ is imposed on the result.
 For this case, amplitude ramping is required.
-The inflow amplitude is increased by 10% each iteration after an amplitude reduction ensures that the linear simulation result is capped at AMAX (=0.1, the default value).
+The inflow amplitude is increased by 10% each iteration after an amplitude reduction ensures that the linear simulation result is capped at AMAX ($= 0.1$, the default value).
 Reference data for the stability solution is presented by J. Casacuberta (2021) as well as NPSE solutions for the current problem provided by the authors of the current code and also previously shown in the aforementioned work.

 ## Swept-wing boundary layer: Interaction of Stationary crossflow instability with a hump <a id="swept-wing-boundary-layer-interaction-of-a-stationary-cfi-with-a-hump"></a>